-The MHA is a critical partner in the provision of affordable housing and efforts to provide housing to elderly and disabled persons.
+The MHA is a critical partner in the provision of affordable housing and efforts to provide housing, particularly to elderly and disabled persons but also to families.
 The Town and the MHA will continue to have open conversations and identify opportunities to improve the quality of life for these subpopulations.